JennaFord/SMU-MSDS/DDS/CaseStudy01/CaseStudy01.md

 ## A Look at the Data

-To get a sense of the data we have proivded below the first 6 and last 6 records of the data.
+To get a sense of the data, we have proivded the first 6 and last 6 records of the data.
 Reviewing the data shows that one brewery can have multiple beers that it produces and that not all values are populated for every observation.
 Some information about these records is provided below:

+All states (including D.C.) have at least one brewery and 33 states (including D.C.) have 10 or fewer breweries.

 The first six observations (sorted by by brewery ID):